-Following his ouster from the Balenciaga creative director position last fall, Alexander Wang is taking on the role of CEO and Chairman of his 11-year old company, Alexander Wang Inc. Wang's appointment, which comes on the heels of Rodrigo Bazan leaving his position as the president of Alexander Wang to join fellow New York-based brand, Thom Browne, is simultaneously interesting and potentially rather worrying given the track record of brands that have forged similar paths in recent years.
+Following his ouster from the Balenciaga creative director position in 2015, Alexander Wang took on the role of CEO and Chairman of his 11-year old company last year.
+Wang's appointment - which came on the heels of Rodrigo Bazan leaving his position as the president of Alexander Wang to join fellow New York-based brand, Thom Browne - was both interesting and perplexing when announced, given the track record of brands that have attempted to forge similar paths in recent years.

-Bailey's role at Burberry isn't the first of its type, however.
+Bailey's role at Burberry - while one of the most problematic - was not, however, the first of its kind.
 In fact, we saw something similar occur at Prada in 2014.
 Miuccia Prada began splitting time between her role as creative director and co-CEO.
 She stepped down from the company’s chairman position and now acts as co-chief executive officer along with her husband, Patrizio Bertelli.
 According to a statement from the house in early 2014, Miuccia “will concentrate on the day-to-day management of the business by devoting her time to guiding the further development of the group, mainly in the creative design and brands communications activities."

 Like Burberry, Prada is in also financial trouble.
 Shares in both Prada and Burberry have lost significant value in recent years, and while we can certainly trace the roots of such woes to consumer fatigue and slowing sales in Asia, in particular, there is arguably something else at play.
 Namely, both companies have made moves that show poor business initiative.